taih304/Linux-Shell/Physical layer/File system/File hierarchy.md

 ```
 **auto lo** instructs the system to automatically bring up the **loopback interface** (lo) during the boot process.

-**iface lo inet loopback** configures the loopback interface (lo) with the inet address family (IPv4) to operate as a loopback device.
+**iface lo inet loopback** configures the **loopback interface** (lo) with the inet address family (IPv4) to operate as a loopback device, allowing the system to communicate with itself using the loopback address 127.0.0.1.

 ## modules